How to Overcome Camera Anxiety

 Did your dog bark in the background?
 Maybe you accidentally said too many “umms?”
 Keep the more human moments in your video messages rather than editing them out.
 The fact that looms are unfiltered means we get better insights into someone’s personality.
 Mistakes give everyone permission to be human and makes the video message more engaging.

 At Loom, one of our core values is “embrace the weird.”
 We believe that our quirks are essential to who we are as individuals and as a company.
 One of the best ways to break through your anxiety is to give yourself permission to have fun.
-Thank your colleagues with a sincere smile in a loom, throw on sunglasses just for the heck of it, share a wacky (but maybe genius?) idea you had that could help your team.
+Thank your coworkers with a sincere smile in a loom, throw on sunglasses just for the heck of it, share a wacky (but maybe genius?) idea you had that could help your team.

 Here at Loom, I send video messages every day for code reviews, feedback, and support my team.
 Not only do I communicate more clearly — and with greater nuance — I also feel more connected with my colleagues.